Roger Miret: Other projects

 In 2012, Onno Cro-Mag (real name: Onno van Ravensteijn; d.
 2013) from Aardschok magazine of the Netherlands and Miret started the hardcore music record label Strength Records.

 With Jon Wiederhorn, Miret released My Riot: Agnostic Front, Grit, Guts & Glory in August 2017.
 The autobiography chronicles Miret's career as the vocalist of Agnostic Front as well as his upbringing; it focuses on Miret's trials and tribulations growing up in 1980s New York City.
+That same year Miret along with his fellow Agnostic Front bandmate Vinnie Stigma appeared in a documentary about the band titled, The Godfathers of Hardcore, directed by Ian McFarland.